Ketevana/Data-Science-Capstone-Project/README.md

 * Time info

-One of the biggest limitations was absence of the time when the handbag was made, it would be really cool to use time values to see the changes of pricing across all models over time.
+One of the biggest limitations was the absence of the time when the handbag was made, it would be really cool to use time values to see the changes of pricing across all models over time.

 I would like to answer the questions, like:
 * What is a good investment over time?
-* How much time you need for it to raise or drop in value?
+* How much time do you need for it to rise or drop in value?
-* How long should I hold bag before sale?
+* How long should I hold a bag before selling it?
-* How do iconic value change over time? (predicting the value in the future)
+* How does the iconic handbag value change over time? (predicting the value in the future)

 Hermes and Chanel have such a strong influence in the fashion world that they have the ability to rapidly increase prices in a short period of time

 ## Conclusions